uyuni-project/tetra/README.md

     tetra dry-run finish

-Note that we used `tetra mvn package` instead of `mvn package`: this will use of the Maven copy we put in `kit/` and the repository in `kit/m2`.
+Note that we used `tetra mvn package` instead of `mvn package`: this will use a preloaded Maven bundled in `kit/` by default and the repository in `kit/m2`.
 Also note that this being a dry-run build, sources will be brought back to their original state after `tetra finish`, as this ensures build repeatability.

 Finally, generate build scripts, spec files and tarballs in the `packages/` directory: